Official 2014 Cohort Default Rates

-On February 27, 2017 the Department of Education announced that FY2014 DRAFT 3-year Cohort Default Rates are available for all eligible schools.
+On September 25, 2017 the Department of Education released FY2014 OFFICIAL 3-year Cohort Default Rates for all eligible schools.
 The 2014 cohort consists of borrowers who entered repayment on FFELP or FDLP Stafford loans during FY2014 (between 01Oct2013 and 30Sept2014).
 Any of these borrowers who defaulted before 30Sept2016 will contribute to their school’s 3-year CDR.

-Keep in mind these draft rates are only available to the school.
-The Department of Education will publicly post the 2014 Official Cohort Default Rates to the Default Management Web site and the FSA Data Center in the fall of 2017.
+These official rates will be available to the public.
+The Department of Education will publicly post the 2014 Official Cohort Default Rates to the Default Management Web site and the FSA Data Center September 27, 2017.

 Additional information on the release can be found in this announcement: